Customer rights and regulations

 To reduce the possibility of flight departing with unoccupied or empty seats, the airlines overbook flights to a limited extent.
 In such overbooking cases, an airline may have more passengers reporting for a particular flight than the seats available on such flight and as such, may need to deny the boarding to some of the passengers.

-In the above event, before denying the boarding, Cathay Pacific Airways and Cathay Dragon would endeavor to first ask volunteers to give up their seats so as to make such seats available for other booked passengers to travel on the flight.
-In return, Cathay Pacific Airways & Cathay Dragon, at its own discretion, would offer to the volunteer such benefits / facilities which, it may wish to offer.
+In the above event, before denying the boarding, Cathay Pacific Airways would endeavor to first ask volunteers to give up their seats so as to make such seats available for other booked passengers to travel on the flight.
+In return, Cathay Pacific Airways, at its own discretion, would offer to the volunteer such benefits / facilities which, it may wish to offer.

 In case you are denied boarding involuntarily on a flight for which you hold a confirmed reservation, you are entitled to the following monetary compensation: